Kinshuk1202/Movie-Recommendation-System/README.md

 # Movie Recommendation System
 A content based recommendation system using cosine similarirty
 <br>
-Recmmendations from the model are fetched using node.js into the app
+Recmmendations from the model are fetched using node.js

 ### APP: